Meet our board

 Cofounder of Maldita.es, a Spanish journalistic project that hosts a verification operation named Maldito Bulo (Damn Hoax).
 She was part of the High Level Group on disinformation appointed by the European Commission.
 Former team member of the TV show El Objetivo de Ana Pastor.
 She collaborates with laSexta, Onda Cero radio and various Spanish universities.

-Dapo Olorunyomi is currently the publisher of Nigeria’s leading investigative news platform, Dubawa of Premium Times.
+Dapo Olorunyomi is currently the publisher of Nigeria’s leading investigative news platform, Premium Times, promoters of Dubawa a fact checking platform that operates in Nigeria, Ghana and Sierra Leone.
 Previous to this, he served as pioneer policy director and chief of staff at Nigeria’s leading anti-corruption agency, the Economic and Financial Crimes Commission, EFCC.
+He is on the advisory board of Africa Check and the International Consortium for Investigative Journalism, ICIJ.
+He is a co-recipient of the 2020 International Press Freedom Award.

 Ellen T.Tordesillas is a trustee and writer of VERA Files, a group that undertakes in-depth reporting on current issues.
 She writes a column for is a newspaper Malaya Business Insight and ABS-CBN.com As a reporter, she has covered various beats including the Presidency.
 In 1999, she won the Jaime V. Ongpin award for Best Investigative Reporting for the story she co-wrote with Shiela Coronel, ” PEA-AMARI – grandmother of all scams”.
 She was also awarded the Marshall McLuhan fellowship.
 In 2001, she co-wrote with Australian journalist Greg Hutchinson the book, “Hot Money, Warm Bodies – the downfall of President Joseph Estrada.”
 The Hamburg Foundation has awarded her a fellowship starting October 2020.